rcl-ssl/docs/workloads/stand-alone.md

 nav_order: 1
 ---

-# SSL/TLS for Web Servers and Hosting Systems
+# SSL/TLS for Single-Instance Azure VM
-**V7.0.0**
+**V7.1.0**

-This workload is applicable for the **creation, installation and renewal** of a SSL/TLS certificate in a web server.
+This workload is applicable for the **creation, installation and renewal** of a SSL/TLS certificate in a Single-Instance Azure VM (Linux or Windows) running a web server.

 The web servers may include :